Evyweb/simple-ddd-toolkit/README.md

 This toolkit is not a library, it's just a set of classes and interfaces that you can use, and it has no dependency.

+🚧🦺
-Note: This toolkit is still under development and not intended to be used in production.
-All classes and interfaces are subject to change.
+**WARNING: This toolkit is still under development and not intended to be used in production.
+All classes and interfaces are subject to change and may provoke breaking changes**.
+🦺🚧
 ## Installation

 ```bash